Table of Contents

 • Be sure to have your ID, passport, visa, and any other relevant travel documents ready when presenting yourself for these checks.
 Be prepared to state the purpose of your trip.

 • Familiarize yourself with the restrictions on items you can carry, such as exotic pets, certain foods and plants, or items subject to import/export duties.
+The immigration and customs process varies significantly by country.
+Some nations have strict agricultural restrictions (like Australia and New Zealand), others focus heavily on currency declaration (many Asian countries), and some have zero-tolerance drug policies with severe penalties (Singapore, UAE, Japan).
+Research your specific destination’s customs rules carefully.
+Accidentally bringing in prohibited items, even in small amounts, can result in fines, confiscation, or even arrest in certain countries.
 Consult with your airline to ensure you are not attempting to transport any prohibited items, which could pose risks like the spread of infections.

 • There are also regulations on the amount of money you can carry, both domestically and internationally.
 Research the specific limits for the countries you are traveling to and from and plan your finances accordingly.
 Some destinations may even require you to have a minimum amount of local currency upon arrival.